mvysny/photocloud-frame-slideshow/docs/faq.md

   purchasing the "Daydream" support won't make the nagging screen go away.
 * If the nagging screen still shows, maybe the purchase hasn't been registered in PhotoCloud correctly - please try to reboot your phone.
+* To verify the purchase, launch PhotoCloud and go into the `Settings / About` and scroll the About screen to the bottom:
+  * The "In-App Purchases API available" should be set to "true" (if not, then Google Play is not available on your device)
+  * "Unlocked Nagging Dialog" should be set to "true".
+If not, then Google Play is errorneously informing PhotoCloud that the purchase hasn't been completed.
+In this case the problem is in Google Play and/or Google internal systems, and you need to contact the Google guys to verify that the purchase went through.
+    They take 30% off of PhotoCloud price, and thus they are paid to solve such issues - just go there and complain.
-* To verify the purchase, launch PhotoCloud and go into the Settings.
-If the "Purchase" item is not there, then PhotoCloud knows you've done the purchase and it is a bug if PhotoCloud still shows the nagging screen.
+* If the "Unlocked Nagging Dialog" is "true" then PhotoCloud knows you've done the purchase and it is a bug if PhotoCloud still shows the nagging screen.
 In that case, please open a bug report in the [PhotoCloud Bug Tracker](https://github.com/mvysny/photocloud-frame-slideshow/issues).
-* If the "Purchase" item is still in the Settings screen, then Google Play is errorneously informing PhotoCloud that the purchase hasn't been completed.
-In this case the problem is in Google Play and/or Google internal systems, and you need to contact the Google guys to verify that the purchase went through.
-They are paid 30% of the app price to solve your issues - just go there and complain ;)

 ## Slideshow from a subfolder